-In this article, we’ll break down what to expect when making the transition from other industries to tech sales and how to successfully land and thrive in your new role.
+In this article, we’ll break down what to expect when making the transition from other industries to tech sales and how to successfully get into tech sales, land, and thrive in your new role.

-Now that we’ve cleared that up, let’s dive into the weeds of landing yourself a role in tech sales.
+Now that we’ve cleared that up, let’s dive into the weeds of landing yourself a tech sales role.

 Tweaking your resume to suit a company and specific role should be a given for whatever new job you’re seeking.
 When moving into software sales from another industry, focus on numbers and achievements rather than duties.
 Quantify your success in an easy-to-understand format.

 Speaking of recruiters, talk to them!
 Do what you do best.
-Research to find as much information you can about the industry and company, then use early conversations with recruiters to learn even more using strategic questions (discovery).
-Leverage this rapport and knowledge to position yourself for any open roles (demo).
+Research to find as much information you can about the industry and company, then use early conversations with recruiters to learn even more using strategic questions (a great chance to use your discovery skills).
+Leverage this rapport and knowledge to position yourself for any open roles.